ravi-trivedi-mphasis/protractor-cucumber-poc/README.md

 **Note:**
 ```
 Install supporting node modules inside your project root.
-It will create "node_modules" directory automatically in the project root
+It will create "node_modules" directory automatically in the project root.
 ```

 **Why Protractor ?**